-A coercive product manager acts in an authoritarian way and demands immediate compliance.
+A coercive product person acts in an authoritarian way and demands immediate compliance.
 If you employ this style, then you ask people to do what you tell them.
-It’s a helpful leadership approach to get out of a crisis, such as, imminent danger of not meeting a critical release date.
+It’s a helpful leadership approach to get out of a crisis, such as, imminent danger of missing a critical release date.

 But it requires that you are able to correctly identify what has to be done.
 What’s more, it can lead to loss of motivation, responsibility, self-organisation, and ownership; making mistakes is not tolerated and learning is limited.
-As it has a negative impact on morale and work climate, you should only use it in emergencies.
+As it has a negative impact on morale, you should only use it in emergencies.

 If a crisis is brewing, however, if swift and decisive action is required, then you should not shy away from being coercive.
 Do make sure, though, that you frequently reflect on your intentions and actions and that you question if the leadership style is still helpful.

 A big thank you to Geoff Watts for introducing me to Goleman’s leadership styles.